SUNRUSE-Junk-Drawer/poxel/library/readme.md

 Returns truthy if any faces out of the specified block location.
 If so, it is valid to subtract a block.

+### generateObj (unimplemented)

+Given a terrain, returns a string which is the content of a Wavefront OBJ file.
+This can be used to import the terrain into external applications.

 ## Manipulation